plotly/dash-enterprise-review-apps/README.md

 8. Set up your CI configuration to run the Review App scripts.
 See [`.circleci/config.yml`](https://github.com/plotly/dash-enterprise-review-apps/tree/main/.circleci) for an example using CircleCI's configuration.

-See [Review Apps](https://dash.plotly.com/dash-enterprise/review-apps) for more detailed instruction.
+See [Review Apps](https://dash.plotly.com/dash-enterprise/review-apps) for more detailed instructions.

 ## Basic Usage